Ram Lakhan Singh Yadav

-He was earlier Member of the Bihar Legislative Assembly and a state minister.
-He first became a Cabinet Minister in 1963 in K.B.
-Sahay ministry.
-He was accorded the third place in the ministry after Sahey and his deputy Satendra Narain Singh.
+He served as a multi-term Member of the Bihar Legislative Assembly and held multiple key portfolios as a state minister.
+He first became a Cabinet Minister in 1963 in Krishna Ballabh Sahay ministry.
+He was accorded the third place in the ministry after Chief Minister Sahay and his deputy Satyendra Narain Singh.
 A veteran freedom fighter, Shri Yadav was a key figure from Bihar in India's freedom struggle.
-His younger grandson Jai Vardhan Yadav was elected Member of Legislative Assembly from Paliganj as a member of Rashtriya Janata Dal in between 2015 and 2020.
+His younger grandson Jai Vardhan Yadav was elected Member of Legislative Assembly from Paliganj in between 2015 and 2020.